Did you know?

-Vaccination is especially important for people who are at high risk of serious illness from influenza (such as young children, pregnant women, the elderly and people with certain medical conditions), those able to transmit or spread influenza to those at high risk.
+Vaccination is especially important for people who are at high risk of serious illness from influenza (such as young children, pregnant women, the elderly, and people with certain medical conditions) and those able to transmit or spread influenza to those at high risk.
 In B.C., the influenza vaccine is provided free to these people.

-For a list of people eligible for a free inactivated influenza vaccines (given by injection), see the HealthLinkBC File: Inactivated Influenza (Flu) Vaccine
+You can find a list of people eligible for a free inactivated influenza vaccine here.

 Anyone who is not eligible for a free influenza vaccine can purchase it at most pharmacies and travel clinics.